Back

 As the second-largest public cloud behind AWS, Microsoft Azure remains one of the most popular public clouds, especially among enterprises.
-According to dedicated cloud services provider Rackspace, 65 percent of IT decision makers are seriously considering and migrating to Azure as their public cloud platform of choice.
+According to dedicated cloud services provider Rackspace, 65 percent of IT decision makers consider Azure Migration their first choice for a public cloud platform.
 Most of these professionals, however, agree that three key areas present the biggest potential challenges when running apps on Azure: security, maintenance and the IT skills required for an Azure implementation.

 One of the key challenges that organizations face during an Azure implementation is in connection to migrating apps from their respective platforms to Azure.
 Azure currently supports the following application frameworks: